saxtonator/devops-apprenticeship/README.md

 Run create-folder.sh
 Pull or copy main.tf, variable.tf and terraform.tfvars

+# main.tf
-# main.tf is responsible to create an EC2 on AWS.
+Is responsible to create an EC2 on AWS.
 This main.tf will read values of variables from variables.tf and terraform.tfvars.
+# variables.tf
-# variables.tf contains the declaration and definition of the variables.
+Contains the declaration and definition of the variables.
 Change ami_key_pair_name, ami_id and subnet_id to match your environment environment.
+# terraform.tfvars
-# terraform.tfvars contains the definition of access_key and secret_key variables defined in variables.tf.
+Contains the definition of access_key and secret_key variables defined in variables.tf.
 The keys will need to be changed to match the keys of your IAM user.

 Use a code editor like Visual Studio Code to write and edit your files